agentkseron-cmyk/trud_prem/README.md

 Click Run workflow and wait for it to complete.

 After a successful run, a new commit from github-actions[bot] will appear, and the HTML page will be refreshed.

+***
+p.s.
+The rating data is calculated based on gift information from in-game character profiles.
+This data is not official and is provided for informational purposes only.